icon Skip to content

 Your Initial Soreness:

-One of the main reasons for experiencing soreness after your first massage chair session is your body's initial reaction to the intense manipulation of muscles and tissues.
+One of the main reasons for feeling sore after massage chair sessions, especially if it's your first time, is your body's initial reaction to the intense manipulation of muscles and tissues.
 The chair's massaging mechanisms target deep-seated knots and tension, which might leave your muscles feeling slightly tender afterward.
 This is normal, and the discomfort often dissipates as your body becomes accustomed to the massage.

 Adaptation Period: